Collard Green Tacos with Tomatillo Salsa & Creme Fraiche

 How are we to expect our kids to expand their palates if we aren’t doing it ourselves?
 I’m guilty of staying within the safety of the familiar myself, which is exactly why I signed up for a cooking class last month specifically devoted to taking the mystery out of some of the more mysterious vegetables.

-Unlike your standard meat and cheese numbers, these tacos are done up with tender collard greens topped with fresh tomatillo salsa and a dollop of creme fraiche.
-It’s an added bonus that collards are off-the-charts nutritious, right up there with kale and other darky leafy cousins for its health benefits.
+Not only are they super tasty, collards are off-the-charts nutritious, right up there with kale and other dark leafy cousins.
 The tomatillo salsa also adds a nourishing punch and takes just a few minutes to make in a food processor.

 If collards are a stretch for your crew, try another sauteed vegetable, or stick to more traditional fixings, just don’t skip out on the fresh salsa.
 My own kids stared down this vibrant green taco buffet with quizzical looks, but ultimately ventured forth and gave this new take on the taco an across the board “thumbs up.”

 NOTE: If you live in or near San Francisco, or have plans to visit, it’s well worth checking out the schedule of classes and events offered at 18 Reasons.